• Why a methodical approach to trying new products is a sound business practice

 Introducing New Varieties

 Much of your success as a market farmer depends on choosing the seed varieties that will perform best in your climate and soil.
 If you've been growing for a long time, you probably have found varieties that do better than others and tend to stick with them.
 If you're a newer grower, you may be trying multiple varieties in search of the best performers.
-In either case, you should take a systematic approach to adopting new varieties by conducting on-farm trials.
+In either case, taking a systematic approach to adopting new varieties by conducting on-farm trials will reveal improvements and solutions most efficiently.

 Trials run the gamut from rigorous research involving randomized replications to more casual observational trials grown in small test plots.
 Even the most simplistic trials can be time-consuming, so remember to take on only what you can handle.
 It's better to get a few valid results than to have more data than you can evaluate.